bitxenia/astrawiki/docs/getting_started.md

 The `mainBranch` property indicates whether the version is part of the main branch of the article's history.
 The last version in the main branch is the most recent version of the branch chosen to be the main, and its content is the one that will be returned when you call `getArticle`.

-To learn how the main branch is chosen you ca read the architecture docs.
+To learn how the main branch is chosen you can read the architecture docs.

 To get the content of a specific version of an article, you can use the `getArticle` method with the `articleVersionID` parameter.
 For example: